Months of QA, completed in hours with OwlityAI.

 Focusing solely on cost

-The cheapest option is not always the best — the miser pays twice.
+The cheapest option is not always the best — especially true when investing in AI automation testing tools, where long-term ROI often outweighs upfront costs.
 The long-term value and ROI of new tool adoption can offset the initial cost.

-AI-powered testing tools yield dividends in efficiency and effectiveness, from streamlining testing processes to reducing defect rates.
+AI tools for software testing yield dividends in efficiency and effectiveness, from streamlining testing processes to reducing defect rates.
 Fewer bugs = better software quality = less money spent on re-work, debugging, and compensation for unsatisfied users.

 Long-term output calculation example [for a medium app]